calasyr/lambda_ruby/README.md

 This should copy ruby.zip to this same directory.

-You can now upload this 7 megayte file to an AWS Lambda function running node.js 4.3.
+You can now upload this 7 megayte file to a node.js AWS Lambda.
+This Lambda function will need a handler called 'ruby.handler'.

+And you will need an execution role that can write to CloudWatch logs.
+A role with the AWSLambdaBasicExecutionRole managed policy, for example.